koppanyh/RSVPlet/README.md

 #### Limitations

-- Cannot read text from iframes
+- Cannot read text from iframes or Google Doc
+- PDF support is spotty
 - Mostly tested only in Google Chrome.
 Firefox may work but is not guaranteed

 ## What is this?